How to Increase Black Friday Cyber Monday Sales with Quality

 Delivering an app to your users is one thing.
 Convincing them to spend their hard-earned cash is another.
-In 2018 alone, the abandonment rate of online shopping carts rose to an estimated 79% for all sectors combined, resulting in almost £18bn of lost sales.
+The abandonment rate of online shopping carts has risen as high as an estimated 79% for all sectors combined, resulting in almost £18bn of lost sales in recent years.

 This is a ‘one step forward and two steps back’ approach to business.
 For every 100 potential sales, you’re losing almost 80 of them.
 Stakeholders across the board expect to see year-by-year revenue growth.

 “For every 100 potential sales, you’re losing almost 80 of them.”

 Meanwhile, other e-commerce giants circle overhead as your customers consider their purchase.
 44% of online shoppers start with Amazon, with 33% of shoppers starting with Google search.
 Combine this with laser-targeted marketing campaigns and a relentless drive to find the cheapest price available, and it quickly becomes very difficult to keep your shopper’s attention.

 Competition is fierce.
 But what measures can we take to reduce the number of lost sales whilst maintaining consistent growth?
 The answer is quality.